 Where to keep your certificate of incorporation

-Your certificate of incorporation is an incredibly important document; therefore, you should keep it safe with your company registers and records at your registered office or SAIL address (if applicable).
-It may require being presented if your company’s statutory registers are ever inspected.
+Your certificate of incorporation is an incredibly important document.
+You should keep it safe with your company registers and records at your registered office or SAIL address.
+It may be required if your company’s statutory registers are ever inspected.

 It is also a good idea to keep digital copies as a backup and for emailing to banks, lenders, investors, clients, suppliers, and any other business associates who may require viewing your company’s certificate of incorporation.